What do Beyonce, Domino’s Pizza, Match.com and the Bank of America all have in common?

 In the current great demographic shift towards an ageing population and a continued migration online for a population empowered by advances in digital, websites and apps have the potential to solve more problems and serve more people than ever before.
 Accessibility testing can help businesses focus on this potential and profit from it in all kinds of ways.

 And that’s why everyone building websites and apps, from Beyonce to international banking groups, need to pay attention to the diversity of their audience when it comes to design and testing.
-As the Head of Digital Accessibility at Barclays’ has recently pointed out:
+As the Head of Digital Accessibility at Barclays’ has pointed out:

 “When we shift our thinking away from the minimum legal compliance to focus instead on the commercial opportunity and the creative challenge of building better experiences for everyone, we create a more sustainable, customer orientated approach to digital information and services.”